 Must Do 1: Take Required Minimum Distributions When you think about which financial task, if skipped, would carry the biggest repercussions, taking required minimum distributions from IRAs and company retirement plans by year-end has to go at or near the top of the list.
 Any RMDs that you should have taken but did not are subject to a 50% penalty, as well as the usual ordinary income tax that’s due.
 I love the idea of tying RMDs in with a broader review and rebalancing effort.
 But if you’re time-pressed, you could take your RMDs from whichever holdings have appreciated the most over the past several years or since original purchase (and therefore could be the most overvalued).
 Alternatively, you could extract your RMDs from whichever holding has been worrying you the most, whether it’s the fund with a new manager or the stock that you’re concerned could be overvalued.

 Must Do 4: Engage in Tax-Loss Selling/Tax-Gain Harvesting Given how strong the stock market has been, telling investors to scout around for tax-loss sale candidates rings a little hollow this year.
 Mutual fund investors may be hard-pressed to find losers unless they’ve been very unlucky with their timing and/or investment selections.
 Individual stockholders may find it easier to unearth holdings that are trading below their cost basis.
-As of Nov.
-22, nearly 6,400 stocks in Morningstar’s global database had lost more than 10% of their value over the past 12 months.
-Of course, many of those are thinly held firms, but roughly 120 firms with market capitalizations of more than $25 billion have 12-month losses of 10% or greater.
 With stocks enjoying widespread gains, a more realistic strategy for investors who are in the 10% or 15% brackets for income tax is tax-gain harvesting.
 Such a strategy may also be valuable for investors who know they will be in a higher tax bracket down the line (and therefore would benefit from increasing their cost basis now) as well as for investors who have large realized losses elsewhere in their portfolios that they can use to offset the gain.
 There’s nothing inherently time-sensitive about tax-gain harvesting, except that as the year winds down you likely have a better sense of what your tax bracket will be and whether such a strategy is potentially lucrative.
 You may also want to conduct tax-gain harvesting in dribs and drabs so that the gains don’t push you into a higher tax bracket.

 Must Do 5: Wring the Most from Your Company Benefits Package Open enrollment for employee benefits typically runs in the last few months of the year.
 Even if you’re happy with the elections you currently have, your menu of choices – and what you pay for them – are likely to have changed, so it’s valuable to review.
 High-deductible health plans are popping up on more and more benefits menus, along with companion health savings accounts.
 While many employees worry about the out-of-pocket outlays associated with the HDHP versus a traditional healthcare plan such as a preferred provider organization, the HDHP/HSA combo can be a good fit for higher-income folks with few health issues.
 That’s because HSAs are triple tax-advantaged – pretax dollars go in, the money compounds tax-free, and qualified withdrawals are tax-free, too.